hbashton/spotify-ripper/README.rst

       -p PASSWORD, --password PASSWORD
                             Spotify password [Default=ask interactively]
       -l, --last            Use last login credentials
-      -m, --pcm             Saves a .pcm file with the raw PCM data -o, --overwrite       Overwrite existing MP3 files [Default=skip] -s, --strip-colors    Strip coloring from output[Default=colors]
+      -L LOG, --log LOG     Log in a log-friendly format to a file (use - to log to stdout) -m, --pcm             Saves a .pcm file with the raw PCM data -o, --overwrite       Overwrite existing MP3 files [Default=skip] -s, --strip-colors    Strip coloring from output[Default=colors]